Mutual Self-Help Housing

 Helena Area Habitat is currently building homes in the Craftsman Village neighborhood of Mountain View Meadows off of Highway 12 between Helena and East Helena on the hillside above the new Blue Cross Blue Shield headquarters.
 Read more about the vision for Mountain View Meadows and the Mountain View City Park here.
 The Craftsman Village neighborhood at Mountain View Meadows is made up of modestly-sized, quality-built homes in a walkable community with beautiful shared open space.

 - Skills: No construction or carpentry skills are needed.
-We will teach you everything you need to know.
-The families and individuals will be guided through the construction process by Habitat’s competent construction staff.
+Habitat will teach you everything you need to know!
+The families and individuals in the build group will be guided through the construction process by Habitat’s competent construction staff.

 - Credit History: Credit is reviewed and evaluated on a case-by-case basis.